I was ordained in Australia in 1980 and again in the UK in 2002.

 I have been exploring Catholicism for some years now and have decided to convert after completing the RCIA course.

-In this article, I share some difficulties I have encountered as I transition and convert to the Roman Catholic Church.
+In this article, I share some of the difficulties I have encountered as I transition to and convert to the Roman Catholic Church.

 Emotional Turmoil

-Changing faith often involves a reassessment of one’s core beliefs and values.
-This reflective process can trigger many emotions, including doubt, confusion, and grief.
+Changing faith often involves reassessing one’s core beliefs and values.
+This reflective process can trigger a range of emotions, including doubt, confusion, and grief.

-The emotional ties to one’s previous faith and uncertainty of the new path can create a sense of emotional turmoil.
+The emotional ties to one’s previous faith and the uncertainty of the new path can create emotional turmoil.
 Coping with these intense feelings requires self-compassion, patience, and often support from understanding friends, family, or spiritual mentors.

 Social Isolation